ChouYuanjue/personal-site/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "vsixadafahin5677@gmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yuanjue Chou is a tutor of mathematics at the Geek College of Science as well as a student of MCS.
+His research interests include algebraic geometry, category theory and some bas mathematical branches.
+He is committed to providing a friendly introduction to higher mathematics to non-majors

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+*"Il nous montre une correspondance subtile et fine, comme venue du vide."*
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.